 3. Learning and strategy

 In a media environment where innovation is necessary and content can be produced on countless platforms, it’s more important than ever to know what works toward what end and under what conditions.
 Which partnerships consistently result in macro structural change?
 Which topics or beats strengthen community networks?
 When does an animated explainer lead to greater audience knowledge of an issue?
-For example, CIR used qualitative data from the Impact Tracker with our online metrics for our Dark Side of the Strawberry investigation and found that while our partnership The Guardian drove much traffic to the story, it was a local partnership with the Ventura County Star and on-the-ground community engagement that resulted in substantive community activation and, ultimately, policy change.
+For example, CIR used qualitative data from the Impact Tracker with our online metrics for our Dark Side of the Strawberry investigation and found that while our partnership with The Guardian drove much traffic to the story, it was a local partnership with the Ventura County Star and on-the-ground community engagement that resulted in substantive community activation and, ultimately, policy change.
 By using your qualitative impact data with your quantitative metrics, you can focus your strategy and more effectively allocate resources.

 Lindsay Green-Barber can be reached at firstname.lastname@example.org.